bigtoga/Examples/DSci - Statistics/Basics of statistics/Outlier detection using clustering.md

 General guidance:
 - Use IQR as your first thought for identifying outliers; Use clustering when you can’t use IQR
 - k-means uses Euclidean distances which means it is sensitive to scale/scaling issues
+- k-means requires you telling it how many buckets; of you don’t know the number of buckets, use **Isolation Forest** instead
 - You May need to do k-means multiple times with different initial centroids to identify the most commonly used labels
 - K-means clustering is simplest, most explainable
 - Suitable for unsupervised Machine Learning